microsoft/Tradable-Digital-Assets-Solution-Accelerator/01_Application_Deployment/README.md

-* Inside this you can see the 3 IPS
+* Inside this you can check 3 Public IP addresses

 ![S](./References/Ips.png)

-* Select Each and go to Configuration and Copy the IP Address.
+* Select Each and go to Configuration and Copy the IP Address. (or you may use DNS name per each Public IP address)

 ![S](./References/IP.png)

-* After that paste in a browser and write after the Ip /Swagger and verify what API is Deployed.
+* Check the each Service endpoints with this url - [http://Public_IP_Addresss/swagger](http://Public_IP_Addresss/swagger) in your browser.

 ![S](./References/Application.png)

-* You need this with each IP for verify each deploymeny.
+* You can check Application API, Token Service API and Microsoft Token Service API endpoints with each IPs with this way.

 ## How to Run Locally you Solution